How to Grow Haskap (Blue Honeysuckle) in Your Garden

-Harvest, Storage, and Use
+How to Harvest, Store, and Use Haskap

 Plants will likely produce only a handful of berries the first few years, but production will begin to increase by year 3 or 4.
 Yield potential depends on the cultivar, but can range from 5 to 15 pounds per plant each year once the plant is mature.
 Fruit will begin to change color in late May and early June and are usually ready for harvest a few weeks later.
 Fruit from some cultivars can ‘bleed’ from a picking scar and these cultivars have a shorter storage life than those that do not.
 Harvest is typically done by hand-picking each berry but with some cultivars, the fruit can be shaken off onto a tarp placed beneath the branches.

 Haskap are great for fresh eating but do well in a plethora of processed foods.
 When frozen, the entire berry is reported to melt away in the mouth.
 Seeds are very small and similar to those of a kiwi.
 Haskap are commonly used in pies, jams, jellies, juices, and ice creams.
 They can be frozen, dried and bottled and are commonly used for winemaking.

 - Celli, G.B., A. Ghanem, and M. Su Ling Brooks.
 2014.
 Haskap Berries (Lonicera caerulea L.)—a Critical Review of Antioxidant Capacity and Health-Related Studies for Potential Value-Added Products.
 Food Bioprocess Technology 7:1541-1554.